Movatterモバイル変換

 Top ten results

 • Kyle Petty later relieved an injuredElliott Sadler, who suffered shoulder bruising after a cut tire on lap 119.
-The tire tore the car apart and the tire hit his shoulder several times.
+The tire tore through the car's fender and the tire hit his shoulder several times.

 Goody's Body Pain 500